 Constitutional Ambassadors Program

-In 1787, delegates came from across the American colonies to Philadelphia to draft a new Constitution.
+In 1787, delegates came from across America to Philadelphia to draft a new Constitution.
 Today, students come from across the country to the National Constitution Center to learn about the Constitution—and they leave inspired to spread constitutional light to others.
 They are our Constitutional Ambassadors.

-The Constitutional Ambassadors experience begins in the classroom before the students arrive; continues with a day-long educational experience at the Center, including live theater; and follows students back to their classrooms, where they can connect with other classrooms across America for crucial conversations on current constitutional issues, using our virtual Classroom Exchanges, which are hosted on the Center’s pathbreaking online educational platform, the Interactive Constitution.
+More than just a field trip, the Constitutional Ambassadors experience for high school students begins in the classroom; continues with a daylong educational experience at the Center, including live theater; and follows students back to their classrooms, where they can have real-time conversations on constitutional issues with other classrooms across America through our Classroom Exchanges program.

 Before the Visit

-When the students visit through the Constitutional Ambassadors program, they will see rare historical documents, priceless artifacts, interactive exhibits, and powerful live theatrical performances that bring contemporary discussions about the Constitution to life.
-And the students will practice civil constitutional dialogue and debate with their peers.
+When the students arrive at the Center, they will see rare documents and artifacts, interactive exhibits, and emotionally-powerful live theatrical performances that bring contemporary discussions about the Constitution to life.
+And they will practice civil constitutional dialogue and debate with their peers.

-- Welcome & “Essential Questions.”
-Students will be presented with a difficult constitutional question—such as whether and how the Constitution protects equality—that they will be encouraged to research throughout the day at the Center.
+- Welcome & “Essential Question” - Students are presented with a difficult constitutional question to guide the day’s activities—such as how the Constitution protects free speech—that they explore and discuss throughout the day at the Center.

-- Interactive Constitution Workshop.
-Center educators will take a deep dive into a specific constitutional provision to teach students how to research constitutional issues, how to critically examine primary sources, and how to distinguish their personal views from what the Constitution requires.
+- Interactive Constitution Workshop - Center educators take a deep dive into a specific constitutional provision to teach students how to learn about constitutional issues, critically examine primary sources, and distinguish their personal views from what the Constitution requires and forbids.

-- Peer Exchange.
-The day will end with students talking with and teaching each other about what they have learned about the day’s Essential Question.
-They will practice civil dialogue and active listening skills while discussing and even debating constitutional issues.
+- Peer Exchange - The day ends with students talking with and teaching each other about what they have learned about the day’s Essential Question.
+They practice civil dialogue and active listening skills while discussing and debating constitutional issues.

 After the Visit